-Every parent experiences misbehaviour and angry outbursts in children at some point in their parenting journey.
+Every parent experiences misbehavior and angry outbursts in children at some point in their parenting journey.

-While occasional angry outbursts do not mean your child has a problem, there may be course for concern when his anger is frequent and is accompanied by aggressive behaviour and violent outbursts.
+While occasional angry outbursts do not mean your child has a problem, there may be a cause for concern when his anger is frequent and is accompanied by aggressive behavior and violent outbursts.
 Uncontrollable and unexpressed anger can have far-reaching consequences in the childhood years and beyond.

-Experts agree that how you parent has a great impact on your child’s behaviour.
+Experts agree that how you parent has a great impact on your child’s behavior.

-They suggest that behaviour driven by strong emotions (tantrums, angry outbursts, backtalk, disrespect, etc) can be largely reduced if parents:
+They suggest that behavior driven by strong emotions (tantrums, angry outbursts, backtalk, disrespect, etc) can be largely reduced if parents:

 - Set clear expectations

 - Are firm but also receptive to their children’s viewpoints